lightblueseas/mvn-less-css/README.md

 To customize for your project there are a two options:

 1. You can fork this project and adapt it for your needs.
 2. You create a maven project and extend from  this parent project as the sub project module simple-tmpl-less does and adapt it for your needs.
+There are two module projects that do exactly this.
+First project is the bootstrap-less that contains the less files from the bootstrap css and js for version 3.3.5.
+And the second project is a very simple project that starts from scratch and can be extended to your needs.

 ## License

 The source code comes under the liberal Apache License V2.0, making mvn-less-css great for all types of java web applications.

 ## Want to Help and improve it? ###